SahusBhandary/FinancialLifetimePlanner/README.md

 - Tax file upload and processing
 - Scenario file download capabilities

-## Development Team

-**Team 416NotFound**
-CSE416 Section 4, Spring 2025

-## License

-This project is part of an academic course and is intended for educational purposes.

 ## Support

 For questions, issues, or feature requests, please contact the development team or create an issue in the repository.